Seattle Couples Counseling

 Sometimes the goal of couple’s therapy is to end the relationship on a good note or learn to work together as co-parents outside of a romantic relationship.
 Therapy can also help you gain clarity and reveal that your relationship is not sustainable and help you let go of the relationship in a healthy way.
 No matter what your goals are, couples counseling will help you to learn new skills to help improve your relationship.

-The therapists at Anchor Light Therapy support the Sex Positive community.
+The therapists at Anchor Light Therapy support the Sex Positive community in Seattle, WA.
 We are Poly and Kink friendly, LGBTQ+ friendly.
 We offer an inclusive and safe space for those that may have felt judged or misunderstood in other therapeutic relationships.
 Learn more about Seattle LGBTQ+ Couples Counseling.

-The greatest misconception about couples therapy is that it’s only for those who are in a relationship crisis.
-Many people find that working with a couples therapist early in their relationship is the key to gaining a better understanding of their partner, and of partnership in general.
-Couples therapy is a safe place to discuss difficult topics and to learn how you relate to each other as a couple; to understand each other’s reactions and behaviors, and come together in a loving, rational, and respectful way.
+The greatest misconception about couples therapy is that it’s only for those who are in a relationship crisis or are currently struggling.
+Many people discover that working with a couples therapist early in their relationship is the key to gaining a better understanding of their partner, and of partnership in general.
+Couples therapy is a safe place to discuss difficult topics emotionally and to learn how you relate to each other as a couple; to understand each other’s reactions and behavior, and come together in a loving, rational, and respectful way.

-Anchor Light Therapy Collective therapists are trained in the Gottman Method of couples therapy.
+Anchor Light Therapy Collective therapists are trained in the Gottman Method of couples counseling in Seattle Washington.
 Through this approach, we apply proven assessment techniques and intervention strategies to support you in learning how to navigate conflict, improve communication, strengthen friendship, deepen intimacy, build trust, and share your life’s purpose and dreams with your partner.

-Within the Gottman Method, the goals for couples therapy include increased intimacy, affection, and respect, and a defused quality to any contentious verbal communication.
+Within the Gottman Method, the goals for marriage counseling include increased intimacy, affection, and respect, and a defused quality to any contentious verbal communication.
 Once we remove the barrier of contentious communication, you will experience a heightened sense of empathy and understanding of your partner, leading to more harmonious interactions.

 There are many aspects and nuances of the work, but for couples who are successful, it opens up aspects of caring and commitment that may have previously been a barrier.